sstsimulator/sst-macro/docs/manual/manual.md

 #### 5.2.2: Manually refactoring global variables<a name="sec:skel:globals"></a>

-SST-macro provides a complete set of global variable replacements from `\#include <sstmac/sstmac\_global.h>`, which is automatically included the SST compiler wrappers.
-Then replace the variable type declaration with the ones that have a `global\_` prefix in the header file.
+SST-macro provides a complete set of global variable replacements from `\#include <sstmac/sstmac_global.h>`, which is automatically included the SST compiler wrappers.
+Then replace the variable type declaration with the ones that have a `global_` prefix in the header file.
 To use this file, you must compile your application with a C++ compiler as a C++ program.
 While most of C++ is backwards-compatible, there are some things that are not, and will require either a compiler flag to relax strictness or quick refactor of some of your syntax.

 When printing a global variable with `printf`, the user should explicitly invoke a cast to the primitive type in the function call:

 ````
-print("Hello world on rank
+print("Hello world on rank %d", int(rank));
 ````
-If not explicitly cast, the `va\_args` function will be misinterpreted and produce an "Illegal instruction" error.
+If not explicitly cast, the `va_args` function will be misinterpreted and produce an "Illegal instruction" error.
 This still follows the "single-source" principle since whether compiling for SST-macro or a real machine, the code is still valid.

 \subsection{Automatically refactoring global variables} Tools are currently in use by developers to automatically refactor codes to use no global variables.
 This involves running the source code through a compiler tool chain that then creates a `struct` encapsulating all global variables into thread-specific classes.
 This process is only for advanced users and requires developer help.